Skip to main content

 Horizontal Scaling Patterns

-Design stateless services that can scale independently.
+Design stateless services that scale independently.
 Use event-driven architectures to decouple services and handle traffic spikes gracefully.

 Database Scaling Strategies